dickydarmaa/daruma.github.io/projects/flood-risk-detection/README.md

-# 🌧️ Flood Prediction System – Bandar Lampung
+# 🌧️ Flood Risk Detection – Bandar Lampung

 **Predicting flood events using meteorological data and machine learning.**
 An **end-to-end Data Science project** utilizing **Python** and a **Random Forest Classifier** to predict flood occurrences in **Bandar Lampung (2010–2020)** based on key weather indicators.